 We don't just talk cars ... we teach how to buy them.

-Used Honda Fit shoppers can use this information to compare different trims and model years as well as then proceed to get the best possible purchase price by following the recommended tactics ... and yes, even at wholesale.
+There's still plenty of these out there due to their high build quality.
+And shoppers can use this information to compare different trims and learn how to get the best possible purchase price ... and yes, even at wholesale.

 The introduction of the Honda Fit to the United States with the 2007 model had remarkably good timing.
 Gas prices were rising and a "Honda" (good quality) at a reasonable price with good gas mileage seemed to be just what the Doctor ordered.
 In fact, with Americans becoming a bit more "green" conscious, it just may become a superstar.

 The roots for the Fit actually go back a bit further, however.
 Introduced in 2001 to both Japan and Europe as the Honda Jazz, the future Fit was an immediate success.
 And it's just gotten better since.

 The accolades for the Fit now available in the U.S. usually refer to its frugal engine, flexible interior configurations, responsive handling and a rather long list of standard features.

 The first generation Honda Fit in the States were produced for the 2007 and 2008 model years.
 Base and Sport versions were offered, both with a 109 horsepower, 1.5 liter four-cylinder engine.
 The gas mileage for the Fit is 28 mpg city and 35 mpg highway for the manual, and 27 mpg city and 35 mpg highway for the automatic.
 The Sport model gets 27 mpg city and 34 on the highway.

 Now Honda's new entry-level model, this subcompact four-door, five-passenger hatchback wagon has nearly the same passenger space and more actual cargo space than the Civic sedan, despite the front-wheel-drive Fit being 19.3 inches shorter overall.